davenyen/BINF6111_PROJECT/README.md

 ```

 # Troubleshooting guide
-- After the line 111 in the master_script, all stderr and stdout and any conceivable error is piped to the pipeline_log.txt, look in there if something is not running as expected.
+- After line 111 in the master_script, all stderr and stdout and any conceivable error is piped to the pipeline_log.txt, look in there if something is not running as expected.
 - If you would like to introduce a comment into the log file from the bash script do so with:
 ```
 echo "message" >> ${log}